As a general contractor, you’re responsible for making sure your projects run smoothly and your clients and subcontractors are happy.

 Tennessee

-General contractors must hold a contractors license before they can bid on or negotiate prices for any projects that are worth $25,000 or more.
+General contractors must hold a contractor license before bidding on or negotiating prices for projects worth $25,000 or more.
 This applies to any person who oversees or performs any construction, repair or installation for buildings, land, highways, public utilities and more.

 You’ll need to show proof of experience, proof of insurance and a financial statement.
 You’ll also need to pass a trade exam, as well as a business and law exam.
 General contractors are licensed by the TN Department of Licensing and Insurance, Board for Licensing Contractors.